am-codez/Obsidian-2024/publish/CPSC 110.md

 		- E.g. `interp. the name of a city`
 	1. One or more examples of the data
 		- Need as many examples as there are cases
+		- Purpose is to assist reader of the code
 			- E.g. `;;CarSpeed is Number [0, 200]`
 				- 3 data examples needed:
 				  `(define CS1 0)`